 Determining the Amount of Taxes You Should Withhold

-If you are newly retired, it can be difficult to figure out how much in taxes to withhold from your pension as your tax rate depends on your household sources of income and deductions.
+If you are newly retired, it can be difficult to figure out how much in taxes to withhold from your pension, because your tax rate depends on your household sources of income and deductions.

-When you add up all your sources of income and subtract out your deductions, you get your taxable income.
-Your taxable income determines your tax bracket, and you can use this tax bracket to estimate how much to withhold.
-When you look at a chart of tax rates you can see that higher amounts of income will be taxed at higher rates.
+When you add up all your sources of income and subtract your deductions, you get your taxable income, which determines your tax bracket.
+You can use this tax bracket to estimate how much to withhold.
+When you look at a chart of tax rates, you can see that higher amounts of income will be taxed at higher rates.

-For example, your first year of retirement you may have a salary part of the year, and you may have a spouse who is still working.
-This means you may need to withhold a larger amount of taxes from your pension for that year.
+For example, in your first year of retirement, you may have a salary for part of the year, and you may have a spouse who is still working, so you may need to withhold a larger amount in taxes from your pension for that year.
 In subsequent years, your income may change, which means you should adjust your tax withholding.

 The following events may trigger a need to change your tax withholding in retirement:

-- You or a spouse start Social Security benefits
+- You and/or a spouse start receiving Social Security benefits.

 Change in Withholding When You Start Social Security